top of page

 Internal Family Systems (IFS)

-I first came across IFS back in 2019.
-After a long standing battle with binge eating, I was in desperate need of some support.
-Having attended numerous psychotherapy sessions and not seen any lasting change, I was sceptical whether anything could truly help me cultivate a better relationship with food and my self.
-One late night I ended up posting in a Facebook group that I needed help.
-I am infinitely grateful to Ruth Culver for answering my cry and exposing me to what would become the modality that healed my food addiction and helped me discover my inner healer.
-It took me some years to get onto the most sought after training that is IFS, but eventually I managed to win the lottery (literally) and as of 2025 I am officially trained to offer this transformative healing modality to others.
+I came across IFS in 2019 after a long standing battle with binge eating.
+Having tried many different types of therapy and not seen any changes, I was doubtful whether any modality could help me cultivate a better relationship with food and my self.
+One night I posted in a Facebook group that I needed help.
+I am beyond grateful to IFS therapist Ruth Culver for answering my call and exposing me to what would become the modality that healed my food addiction and helped me also learn how support others on their healing journey.

-The basis of the IFS is that human beings are naturally made up of ‘Parts’ which are also known as 'subpersonalities' and this is something we all have in common.
+The basis of the IFS is that human beings are naturally made up of ‘parts’ or 'sub-personalities' and this is something we all share.

 In IFS we work under the premise that everyone also has a ‘Self’ that is akin to an inner healer that can support parts to return to their natural states of being before life events and traumas shaped them into their extreme roles.